Pet Insurance for Small Breed Dogs

 Do Small Dog Breeds Need Pet Insurance?

 Small dogs need pet insurance because their most common health conditions, such as dental disease, patellar luxation and collapsed trachea, can cost $1,500 to $6,000 to treat, often with little warning.
 These breeds are wired toward conditions that require either surgery or long-term management, meaning a single diagnosis can turn into years of recurring costs.
-Whether a policy makes financial sense for your small dog depends on its specific profile, as well as your local vet costs and your financial situation.
+Whether a policy makes financial sense for your small dog depends on its profile, as well as your local vet costs and your financial situation.

 Your small dog likely needs pet insurance if it: